Karolinskis/MarkovChain-Chatbot/README.md

 # Markov chain chatbot

 This is a simple Twitch chatbot that uses a Markov chain to generate responses based on what it learned from Twitch chat.
-It is heavely inspired by [TwitchMarkovChain](https://github.com/tomaarsen/TwitchMarkovChain).
+It is heavily inspired by [TwitchMarkovChain](https://github.com/tomaarsen/TwitchMarkovChain).

 ## Configuration